Death in children's literature: Early history

-Morality lesson
+Introduction of morality lesson

-Andrew Lang's Fairy Books series contains numerous stories with references to death.
+Published between 1889 and 1913, Andrew Lang's Fairy Books series is another early example that contains numerous curated fairy tales and folklore with references to death.
 In one instance, the reader is encouraged to live a good or "perfect" life in order to go to Heaven after death.
 In others, both animals and humans gain immortality.
-Already the concept that bad people stay dead and good, loving people return to life is evident.
-A better-known example is Sleeping Beauty, in which a character's death is just a sleep that is conquered by love.
+The collection of fairy tales introduces a longstanding theme that bad people are supposed to stay dead and good, loving people should return to life.
+A more widespread example is Sleeping Beauty, in which a character's death is just a sleep that is conquered by love.
 These themes are also seen in the Slavic story Firebird and the retold versions of Le Morte d'Arthur by William Caxton and Robin Hood by Howard Pyle.

-Faith is also a factor in life and death.
+As faith is also a common factor in discussions and finding meaning in life and death, it is a frequent theme in early literary examples.
 A well-known example is John Bunyan's Pilgrim's Progress, originally written for children.
-Life is a journey of faith that will end at the gates of heaven.
+Life is portrayed as a journey of faith that will end at the gates of heaven.
 Those having lived a good (in this case Christian) life, enter.
-In Hans Christian Andersen's original Little Mermaid, the character must endure a journey, suffering and ultimately death for others, after which she is rewarded with an immortal soul.
+Exemplified in Hans Christian Andersen's original Little Mermaid, the character must endure a journey, a form of suffering, and ultimately death for others, after which she is rewarded with an immortal soul.
 Aesop's Fables also contain such references both in the versions written exclusively for adults and those for both children and adults.